steve21124/BKCellMappingExample/README.md

-BKCellMapping is an IOS library that help using table view, he map data from anay object to any cell.
+BKCellMapping is an IOS library that help use of table view.

-### Setting item objects
+### Set items

     self.items = [NSArray arrayWithObjects:
                   [Item itemWithTitle:@"Movie1" subtitle:@"First movie" type:@"movie"],